-The Programme makes a key distinction between trust, mistrust, and distrust between stakeholder parties (such as interstate trust between states) and the same between individuals (interpersonal trust).
-Dialogues may lead to the growth of social bonds and trust at the interpersonal level, but this has to be translated into concrete policies and strategies of distrust reduction, nuclear risk reduction, and perhaps trust-building at the interstate level.
-The Toolkit has drawn on a Problem-Solving Approach in developing its dialogical approach to trust-building as shown in the design of the Multi-Stakeholder Dialogue Process in Part C.
+The Programme makes a key distinction between trust, mistrust, and distrust between state parties (interstate trust) and between individuals (interpersonal trust).
+Dialogues at track one, one and a half, and track II may lead to the growth of social bonds and trust at the interpersonal level between participants, but this has to be translated into concrete policies and strategies of distrust reduction, nuclear risk reduction, and perhaps trust-building at the interstate level.